Eta Carinae and the Luminous Blue Variables: Mass-loss properties -- do LBVs form pseudo-photospheres?

 Abbott \& Lucy \cite{AL85} showed that calculated mass-loss rates can also be obtained using Monte Carlo simulations, counting the cumulative radiative accelerations due to photon interactions with gas particles of different chemical species (mostly Fe).
 However, the main challenge in radiation-driven wind dynamics is that the line acceleration $g_{\rm line}$ depends on the velocity gradient $(dV/dr)$, but the velocity $V(r)$, hence $dV/dr$, in turn depends on $g_{\rm line}$.
 Due to its non-linear character, the dynamics of line-driven winds is quite complex.
 Fortunately, observational analyses provide accurate information on wind velocities, which can be used to constrain the wind dynamics.

-Vink \& de Koter \cite{Vink02} adopted an empirical velocity stratification, $V(r)$, and predicted stationary mass-loss rates for LBVs as a function of $\teff$ in a similar vein to their mass-loss prescriptions for OB supergiants \cite{Vink00}.
+Vink \& de Koter \cite{Vink02} adopted an empirical velocity stratification\footnote{Note that our treatment of the winds dynamics has now been updated \cite{Mueller08}.}, $V(r)$, and predicted stationary mass-loss rates for LBVs as a function of $\teff$ in a similar vein to their mass-loss prescriptions for OB supergiants \cite{Vink00}.
 They studied the effects of lower masses and modified He/H and CNO abundances in comparison to normal OB supergiants and found that the main difference in mass-loss rate is attributable to the lower masses of LBVs compared to OB supergiants, resulting in a larger Eddington parameter $\Gamma_{\rm e}$.
 The increase in He abundance changed the mass-loss properties by only very small amounts (up to about 0.2 dex in log $\dot{M}$).
 CNO processing also had only a minor effect on the mass-loss rate, because Fe was found to be the dominant contributor to the line force in the inner wind.
 CNO lines contribute mostly to the line force in the outer wind where the terminal velocity is set \cite{Vink99,Puls00}.

 They \cite{Vink02} also compared their LBV mass-loss predictions with observational analyses and showed that the mass-loss variability during the S\,Dor cycles may arise from changes in the ionization balance of Fe: the bi-stability mechanism, first noticed in model calculations of the wind of P~Cygni \cite{Pauldrach90}.
 The wind either had a high $\vinf$ and low $\dot{M}$, or visa versa.
 The location of the jump near spectral type B1 (21\,000 K) was established by Lamers et al. \cite{Lamers95} from a $\vinf$ study of OB supergiants and improved by Crowther et al. \cite{Crow06}.
 The nature of the jump was originally attributed to the optical thickness of the Lyman continuum \cite{LP91}, but Vink et al. \cite{Vink99} showed that most of the line driving for both the hot and cool side of the jump was due to Fe in the Balmer continuum, with the jump in mass loss being the result of the recombination of Fe {\sc iv}, as Fe {\sc iii} has more lines available to drive the wind.
 The first empirical evidence for a jump in $\dot{M}$ may have been found by Benaglia et al. \cite{Benaglia07}, even though the rates at later spectral types appear to drop below those predicted \cite{Vink00,Trundle05,MP08}.